corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/ops-index.md

 # Corda Enterprise Operations Guide

+The Corda Operations Guide is intended to assist users of Corda Enterprise in planning, deploying, and operating an instance of Corda Enterprise.

+There are three distinct sections:

-- Project Planner Documentation
+- Project planner documentation

-- Operations and Deployment Guide
+- Operations and deployment guide

-- Monitoring and Logging
+- Monitoring and logging

+## Project planner documentation

+The project planner documentation advises users on the requirements of their deployment.

+`other technical writers to add their headings here`